microsoft/sqldev/pages/java/mac/az/az-java-mac-1.md

 {% include partials/download_azure_cli.md %}

 > You have successfully installed Java and Maven on your Mac, and authenticated to Azure.
-You now have everything you need to start writing your Java apps with Azure SQL!
+You now have everything you need to start writing your Java apps with Azure SQL DB!